Condominium: Singapore

-In Singapore and Malaysia, "Condo" or "Condominium" are terms used for housing buildings with some special luxury features like security guards, swimming pools, or tennis courts.
+In Singapore, "condo" or "condominium" are terms used for private apartment buildings, which generally have features such as security guards and communal sports facilities.
+This differentiates them from public housing apartment buildings built by the Housing and Development Board (referred to as "HDB flats"), which typically have less extensive facilities.

-In Singapore, most houses without such features are built by the governmental Housing Development Board (HDB), and such HDB units can be possessed for rent or individually bought from the government.
 Condominiums and HDB flats make up the overwhelming majority of available residential housing in the country.
+As of 2024, 77.4% of households lived in HDB flats, while 17.7% lived in condominiums.

 South Africa

 In South Africa, condominiums are known as "Sectional Title" properties and are governed by the Sectional Titles Act No. 95 of 1986.
 Town-house complexes and many apartment blocks typically have this form of title.
 The owners of the complex constitute the Body Corporate, and the Body Corporate elects a group of Trustees to manage the day-to-day management of the complex, who often hire a company specialising in complex management, known as a Managing Agent.